pygame/pygame/docs/reST/ref/mask.rst

    The alpha of each pixel is checked to see if it is greater than the given threshold.

-   If the Surface is color keyed, then threshold is not used.
+   If the Surface is color-keyed, then threshold is not used.

    .. ## pygame.mask.from_surface ##